 Do ye exercise faith in the redemption of him who created you?

 I say unto you, can you imagine to yourselves that ye hear the voice of the Lord, saying unto you, in that day: Come unto me ye blessed, for behold, your works have been the works of righteousness upon the face of the earth?

 Or do ye imagine to yourselves that ye can lie unto the Lord in that day, and say—Lord, our works have been righteous works upon the face of the earth—and that he will save you?

 In chapter 30 Alma encounters Korihor, the anti-Christ, who also uses questions extensively in his teaching.
 Their exchange is one of the greatest debates in the Book of Mormon, and parallels the modern debates between believers and scientific skeptics.
 Alma comes out ahead, no small thanks to his expert use of questions to seize control of the dialogue in verses 34-45.
-(As an aside, the questions in verse 51 may be the only direct quotes from Nephihah, the second chief judge, although he is not specifically named.)
+(As an aside, the questions in verse 51 may be the only direct quotes from Nephihah, the second chief judge, although he is not specifically named in the text.)

 Ammon and Aaron

 Alma 17-26 is an account of the remarkable missionary journey of the Sons of Mosiah, led by Ammon and Aaron, and it contains 4 of the chapters with the highest question frequency in the Book of Mormon.
 The mission of the Sons of Mosiah provides a template not only for successful missionary work in general, but also a specific tutorial on the use of questions in teaching the gospel.
 Ammon and King Lamoni exchange 13 inquiry questions within a stretch of 20 verses in chapter 18, with Ammon deftly and gently guiding the discussion while showing a clear willingness to answer Lamoni’s concerns.
 Here is their dialogue from verses 18-33, condensed to highlight the questions: